zuzannna/CoffeeFlavors/README.md

 testing
 egg / wheel packaging

-How I sped up the alrgorithm:
-- first searching through a set of all flavors decreased the execution time from 7.3s to 0.06s.

 What would I do if I had more time?
 [Not supported in the library]:
 - spelling errors (https://github.com/mattalcock/blog/blob/master/2012/12/5/python-spell-checker.rst)